QJones76/team-project-1/README.md

     - Furthermore, arrests went down across all the major categories of crime.
     - While crime seems to be on the rise after the pandemic period, arrest have remained more stagnant
 - Did the pandemic have a geolocation effect to where crime occures in the city?
-    - While ultimately, crime did go down, it doesn't seem like the pandemic affected the geolocation of where crimes will occur in the city.
-We can see this demonstrated in the charts named "Chicago_All_Crimes_Hotspots_Before_Pandemic" and "Chicago_All_Crimes_Hotspots_During_Pandemic" found in the Data_viz_output folder.
-The hotspots still clump together in the same general area.
+    - While ultimately, crime did go down, it didn't visulaly seem like the pandemic affected the geolocation of where crimes will occur in the city.
-    - Furthermore, we can look at the "Chicago_All_Crimes_Hotspots_During_Pandemic" chart and see that the same clumping patterns appear even with a smaller time frame.
+    - However, when doing a deeper analysis on the numbers, we can see that there are new hotspot blocks that are popping up.
+We can see this in the "Chicago_All_Crimes_Hotspots" before, during, and after charts, which plot common and unique blocks across all three periods.
+Yet, without all the post-pandemic data, it is hard to tell whether this shift that the pandemic had will be perminate.

 ### Final Conclusions
 Ultimatly, crime was affected by the pandemic, and while our analysis scratched the surface of interpretable outcomes, we still think that there could be a lot more done to find more concrete results of the exact factors of the pandemic that affected crime in the city of Chicago.